Last updated: January 23rd, 2023

 - Secure mounting system

 A collection of brands that I always consider trusted and worth their salt within the seat market are Sparco, Recaro, and OMP.
 They all offer a wide variety of products at various price points, making them suitable for absolute quality.
 Of course, there are a lot more companies out there producing great seats, and I’ll cover a couple of them here, but you can’t go wrong with a seat from one of these three reliable brands.
 Naturally, the market is evolving very quickly and we’ve seen, in the past 6 months or so, sim racing rig manufacturers begin to expand into the seat manufacturing universe.
 So look out for the Next Level Racing ES1 and offerings from SimLab for both F1 simulation and GT racing too.

 Even though my advice here is founded on a lot of avid sim racing enthusiasm, I will always recommend doing more research before buying anything for sim racing.
-If you haven’t done this already, make an account on Reddit and find the sim racing sub-reddit where people share stories and recommendations about all things sim racing-related.
+If you haven’t done this already, make an account on Reddit and find the sim racing subreddit where people share stories and recommendations about all things sim racing-related.

 You’ll find people who have similar preferences to you, for example, and these individuals can be valuable sources of information as to where you can find useful upgrades or whether you should try out certain sim racing products.
 So, let’s take a look at what I consider to be five of the best seat options available to buy right now put in order of cost.